ai-pipestream/quarkus-buf-grpc-generator/BEFORE_AFTER_EXAMPLE.md

 # Before & After: Proto Toolchain Plugin

+> **Note**: This migration guide is maintained during the active migration period.
+Once all repositories have migrated to the plugin, this content will be consolidated into [GUIDE.md](GUIDE.md) and this document will be archived or removed.

 This document shows how the `ai.pipestream.proto-toolchain` plugin simplifies protobuf configuration using `connector-intake-service` as a real-world example.

 ---